SEO Tips 21 min read

 What is log file analysis in SEO?

-Log file analysis is the process of reviewing server access logs to understand how search engine bots crawl your website.
-It reveals which URLs get crawled, how often, what status codes they return, and whether crawl budget is being wasted on low-value pages.
+Log file analysis is the process of reviewing server access logs to understand how search engine crawlers actually interact with your site.
+It records every URL request, the HTTP status code returned, the timestamp, and the user agent making the request.
+For SEO, filtering these logs to Googlebot traffic reveals which pages get crawled, how often, and whether crawl budget is being spent on URLs that add no ranking value.

-How do I access my server log files?
+How do I find my server log files?

 Can log file analysis improve crawl budget?